miwashi-edu/edu-python-intro/README.md

 # edu-python-intro

-> Pevious level we used setup.py to tell PIP how to package/install our command.
-> This time we will modernise the project and replace setup.py and requirements.txt with pyproject.toml
-> setup.py is as of 2023 entirely deprecated, and pyproject.toml should be used.

 ## Prerequisites

 > 1. Go to github.com.
 > 2. Register if you aren't already.
-> 3. Create a repository (call it mytoolbox or pentest-toolbox or similar).
+> 3. Create an EMPTY repository (call it pentest-toolbox or similar).
 > 4. Copy the repository URL